 \subsection{Quantitative Results}

-\textbf{fMRI} As shown in Table \ref{tab:NSD_main} on the NSD dataset, our model outperforms those trained exclusively on unimodal brain representations, achieving an improvement of 8.48\%.
+\textbf{fMRI} As shown in Table \ref{tab:NSD_main} on the NSD dataset, our model outperforms those trained exclusively on unimodal brain representations, achieving an average improvement of 8.48\%.
 This result validates the effectiveness of our framework.
-UMBRAE achieves the highest performance on the CLIP-based metric, likely due to its direct optimization for brain-image alignment.
-Consequently, its brain embeddings encode more image-specific information; however, its performance on text-based metrics is comparatively lower.
+UMBRAE attains the best performance on the CLIP-based metric, likely because it directly optimizes brain-image alignment, resulting in embeddings that capture more image-specific information.
+However, its performance on text-based metrics is comparatively lower.
 In contrast, our approach yields a more balanced and generally superior average performance.

-On both the Pereira and Huth datasets, as shown in the Table \ref{tab:pere_huth}, our model achieves the best performance across most metrics compared to all baselines.
+On both the Pereira and Huth datasets, as shown in Table \ref{tab:pere_huth}, our model achieves the best performance across most metrics compared to all baselines.
 We further analyzed the scenario in which the text prompt is not provided as contextual input for LLM generation.
 In this more challenging setting, all metrics decline; however, the performance trends observed with text prompts persist, and our approach still achieves the best results on the majority of metrics.

 \textbf{MEG\&EEG} We further applied our model to MEG and EEG datasets, achieving the highest performance across all evaluation metrics (see Table \ref{tab:meg_eeg}) and demonstrating superior generalizability and scalability compared to other methods.